MoaMoaK/SparrowMail/README.md

 ## Production setup

+For security reasons, the adviced installation is done with a non root user dedicated to sparrowmail.
+That way thing are more complicated but more safer.

 ### Installation

 Create a system user for this app that can modify dovecot, postfix and sieve files.